-Arjuna (Fictional Character): Krishna, from today celebration of festival of Lord of knowledge and Vignaharta Shri Ganesha has started with full of joy.
+Arjuna (Fictional Character): Krishna, in some days celebration of festival of Lord of knowledge and Vignaharta Shri Ganesha will be started with full of joy.
 Everywhere the devotees are busy in preparation of the festival.
-Similarly, the taxpayers are busy in filing tax audit report and income tax return as the last date to upload them is 30th September 216.
+Similarly, the taxpayers are busy in filing tax audit report as the last date to upload them is 30th October 2020.

-Krishna (Fictional Character): Arjuna, every year we celebrate the festival of Lord Shri Ganesha for 11 days and similarly the festival of tax audit is till 30th September.
+Krishna (Fictional Character): Arjuna, every year we celebrate the festival of Lord Shri Ganesha for 11 days and similarly the festival of tax audit is till 30th September (For AY 2020-21 the due date will be 30th October, 2020 due to COVID-19 pandemic).
 If we joyfully illustrate then, For Income Tax Taxpayer i.e Devotees, Shri Ganesha is lord of Knowledge, means income tax laws, ‘veneration plate’ means ‘income tax return and audit report’, Shri Ganesha’s ‘modak’ means income tax, ‘devotees’ means taxpayers, ‘priest’ means Tax Experts.
 By worshiping Lord Ganesha and making proper utilization of knowledge, everyone’s work would be done without obstacles.
 This means that if the class of businessmen files tax audit report, income tax return and pays appropriate tax in this September month, then his work would get done without any obstacles.
 So on this eve of the beginning of the festival Lord Ashtavinayaka, let’s discuss about eight important aspects of Tax audit!

 Arjuna: Krishna, what are the eight important aspects of Tax audit?